Classification of tight contact structures on small Seifert fibered L-spaces: Characteristic covectors, tightness, and full paths

 Then add $-2z'$ to so obtained sign configuration $\PD(\overline{c})$. \end{alg}

-In other words, on the level of generators, we can instead of simply adding $-2z'$ to the given description of $\PD(c)$, first change the sign configuration, without changing the dual and with controlled (seen later) change on the manifold side, and then do the $-2\PD$-step as usual, not influencing the manifold side.

-To prove well-definedness, we need that such reformulation always exists (Lemma \ref{lem:exist}) and that uniqueness, ensured by always taking the first positive generator, can be explained by the independence of order, at least as far as contact presentations are concerned (Lemma \ref{lem:unique}).
+To prove well-definedness, we need that such reformulation always exists (the inner loop in our Algorithm always stops, Lemma \ref{lem:exist}) and that uniqueness, ensured by always taking the first positive generator (chosen ordering of the inner loop), can be explained by the independence of order, at least as far as contact presentations are concerned (Lemma \ref{lem:unique}).

-\begin{lem} Every characteristic vector $c$ with $\langle c,z'\rangle=-2$ can be achieved by two different distributions of signs, which differ in a sign on $h$ and are naturally associated to different manifold vectors (possibly non-presentable). \end{lem}
+\begin{lem} Every characteristic vector $c_{\Gamma'}$ with $\PD(c|_{z'})=(-+--)$ can be achieved by another distribution of signs, with positive sign on $h$; it is associated to a different manifold vector (possibly non-presentable). \end{lem}

-\proof Starting at the center $z'$ we get two distributions as $(-+--)$ and $(+---)$.
+\proof Starting at the center $z'$, the two distributions are given by $(-+--)$ and $(+---)$.
 The switch of the $h$-sign with the opposite sign of $e_2$, does not impose any change into the second and the third dual leg.
-For the first leg, the appropriate adaptation of signs, which results in the same dual evaluation, exists because of exclusion of any $(+-\cdots-)$-configurations (i.e. the assumption $\langle c,v\rangle\neq v\cdot v\ \forall v\neq z'$).
-This essentially says that the inner loop in our algorithm always stops. \endproof
+For the first leg, the appropriate adaptation of signs, which results in the same dual evaluation, exists because of exclusion of any $(+-\cdots-)$-configurations (that is, the assumption $\langle c,v\rangle\neq v\cdot v\ \text{ for any } v\neq z'$). \endproof

 \begin{lem} As a sign on one middle generator of a dual vertex is changed, all of them need to be changed (independent of order) before we get back into presentable.
 A turn of the last generator can result in a presentable vector only when all prior middle generators are negative. \end{lem}